USDAForestService/NRM-Grants-Agreements/decisions/architecture/000-record-architecture-decisions-in-the-repository.md

 Toward the bottom of the proposed ADR, the author makes a first attempt at identifying the individuals who are [Responsible, Accountable, Consulted, and Informed][raci].
 The shared understanding should be that the first few drafts of this list may be incomplete or inaccurate, and commenters should propose amendments without taking incorrect classifications personally.

 The author commits the proposal to a new branch and submits a pull request.
 They also open a [discussion thread][discussion], linking the ADR in the first post.

+On the pull request, the author should make a comment that mentions the decision-makers by their Github handle and requests them to make a decision on the ADR.
+For example, “@jaybergjr This is a new ADR that you need to read and comment on.
+If you approve the decision, leave a comment on this pull request to that effect.”

 Adequate time should be given for:
   1. identifying the relevant decision-makers within the organization, so as to increase the likelihood of the decision persisting,